ctozzi/docs/docs/docs/developers/development/dialogs/number-field/index.md

 - **step** - `string` (default value = 1)
     The value granularity.
     `number` - greater than zero.
 Indicates that the field accepts only values at multiples of the step. `"any"` - special value.
-Indicates that the value can be in any number.
+Indicates that the value can be any number.

 - **required**
     Indicates if field value is mandatory